Fritz Wächtler: Gauleiter

 On 5 March 1935 the first Gauleiter of the Gau Bavarian Eastern March, Hans Schemm, died in an airplane crash.
 For an interim period the Gau was run by the Deputy Gauleiter Ludwig Ruckdeschel in an acting capacity.
-However, on 5 December Wachtler was appointed the permanent Gauleiter in place of Ruchdeschel.
+However, on 5 December Wächtler was appointed the permanent Gauleiter in place of Ruckdeschel.
 This would engender a rivalry between them that would have dire consequences for Wächtler.
 The Gau capital of Bayreuth was home to the family of Richard Wagner and the site of the annual Bayreuth Festival, supported and regularly attended by Adolf Hitler.
 As such, its Gauleiter was considered a high-profile posting.
 Wächtler at the same time also succeeded Schemm as head of the National Socialist Teachers League (NSLB) and head (Hauptamtsleiter) of the Main Office for Education in the Party Reichsleitung (National Leadership).
 From January 1936 he also was the Expert on All School Questions on the Party headquarters staff of Deputy Führer Rudolf Hess.
 In this position he had supervisory authority over the Reichsschule Feldafing, an elite Party leadership school.

 At the 29 March 1936 elections, Wächtler was returned as a Reichstag Deputy for electoral constituency 25, Niederbayern (Lower Bavaria).
-For a short period in 1938 he served as the acting Oberburgermeister of the city of Bayreuth.
+For a short period in 1938 he served as the acting Oberbürgermeister of Bayreuth.
 Unlike Schemm, Wächtler was an outsider to Bavarians and enjoyed no popularity among the residents of his Gau or among the Reich leadership.
 He was brutal with subordinates and prone to uncontrolled alcoholic outbursts in public.
 One assessment of his character stated:

 In place of the elegant, affable Schemm, a brilliant orator, there appeared the ungainly figure of the oratorically untalented and philistine Wächtler, whose dogged adherence to the Party line soon earned him the epithet ‘megalomaniac schoolteacher’.
 He rigorously put the increasingly draconian new laws into effect, above all those aimed at Jews and the churches, and as an outsider he made enemies in the area …

 Even Winifred Wagner, daughter-in-law of Richard Wagner, complained repeatedly about his misconduct to her friend Hitler.
 However, she also frequently tried to intervene with Hitler on behalf of Jewish friends for clemency.
-This is likely why Wächtler, while not in Hiter's favor, remained untouched until 1945.
+This is likely why Wächtler, while not in Hitler's favor, remained untouched until 1945.